Patron Saint Celebrations in Sorrento, Italy

 The Crypt with the remains.

 Sant Antonino performed numerous miracles, the legends of which are visible in paintings hung on the walls of the Basilica.
 In 1558, the population of Sorrento commissioned the construction of a silver statue to embody the Saint.
 Since its completion in 1564, the figure has stood in the Basilica.
-From then until 2020, every year, the silver statue has left the church carried in festive procession through Sorrento streets, accompanied by faithful and military citizens.
-Then returned to the church, where they celebrated a festive mass.
+From then until 2020, the silver statue was left at the church every year, carried in a festive procession through Sorrento streets, accompanied by faithful and military citizens, and then returned to the church, where they celebrated a festive mass.
 However, the statue has not left the church for two years due to the Covid pandemic and security measures.
 Still, it has been displayed on the altar for the faithful and pilgrims to pay their respects and pray.

 The silver statue of Saint Antonino